August 23rd to August 30th – FULL

 Wednesday 29th August

 We will use the motorway this morning to reach the site of Stalag Luft III where the Great Escape took place.
 There is a small museum and the possibility of viewing the locations of the escape tunnels.
 The camp is now overgrown but the outline of the old huts is clearly visible.
-Before leaving you can visit the memorial built by the prisoners which originally contained the urns of the fifty who were shot.
+You can visit the memorial built by the prisoners before leaving.
 We then head back into Germany and pay a visit to the old town of Stalinstadt.
-I suppose this might be described as the Milton Keynes of East Germany.
+This might be described as the Milton Keynes of East Germany.
 The buildings are now protected as a heritage monument.
 It is a fascinating visit with an interesting small museum about life under communism.
 Next we jump on the motorway again for the run to Potsdam on the outskirts of Berlin.
 Potsdam was where the conference was held at the end of war when the UK, USA, & Russia met to discuss the future of Germany.
 It is also home to the Sanssouci Palace and Park which is Germany’s answer to Versailles.
 It really is pretty and is only a short walk from the hotel.
 In the evening there are plenty of restaurants within walking distance.

 Thursday 30th August

 Today is a free day and we have full day travel passes for the Berlin transportation system.
 Potsdam is only 20 miles from down town Berlin and the trains run every 15 mins.
 After spending a day exploring the sights of Berlin we will have our farewell dinner back at the hotel in Potsdam.

 Classic Europe total cost per person is £1240 based on two sharing accommodation

 Four star accommodation for 8 nights